Table of Contents

 For the latest information about developments related to Publication 535, such as legislation enacted after it was published,

-The following item highlights a change in the tax law for 2014.
+The following items highlight a change in the tax law for 2015.

 The following reminders and other items may help you file your tax return.